fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

-The _Classifier_ can be used to create additional [_Flow Labels_][label] based on request metadata without requiring any changes to your service, if the existing flow labels are not sufficient.
+The _Classifier_ can be used to create additional [_Flow Labels_][label] based on request metadata without requiring any changes to your service, if the existing flow labels aren't sufficient.

 To define a classifier, it needs to be added as a resource in a [policy][policies].
 It specifies a set of rules to create new flow labels based